RobinCaroff/workshop-kmp/codelab.md

 Run it and you should see :
 ![image_caption](./img/kmp_android_step3.png)

-#### For Mac users :

-We will now create the user interface for the iOS application.

 Now edit the iOS directory by creating a "dispatchers" file : `workshop-kmp/kore/src/iosMain/kotlin/xyz/mlumeau/kosmos/kore/dispatchers.kt`

 ``` Kotlin